 “40-60% of users will never see a second sign-in”

 Did you know that only 33% of people complete online forms?

-Observing how users fill forms can provide insights into patterns, like time spent on each field.
+Observing how users fill forms can provide insights into patterns like time spent on each field.

-With session replay you can find where users are getting stuck or spending too much time, allowing you to fix and improve your forms to achieve higher completion rates.
+With session replay you can find where users are getting stuck or spending too much time, allowing you to fix and improve your form to achieve higher completion rates.

 6. See Where Your App Crashes